PyFPGA/pyfpga/README.md

   project (in case of VHDL an optional PACKAGE NAME can be specified) and to specify the TOP-LEVEL
 * Method to specify a different OUTPUT directory or get some project configurations
 * Methods to generate a bitstream and transfer it to a device (running the selected EDA Tool)
+* The capability of specifying an optimization strategy (area, power or speed) when the bitstream is generated
 * A method to add Verilog Included File directories
+* A method to specify generics/parameters values
 * Methods to add Tcl options in six different parts of the Flow (workaround for not yet implemented features)
 * Optional logging capabilities which include the display of the Tool Execution Time